Lumbar torn disc

-A lumbar torn disc occurs when a disc of cartilage located in the lumbar (lower back) region of the spine tears, releasing the jelly-like inner material into the spinal canal.
-A torn disc may also be referred to as ruptured or herniated.
+A lumbar torn disc occurs when a spinal disc located in the lumbar (lower) region of the spine tears, releasing the jellylike inner material into the spinal canal.
+A torn disc may also be referred to as a ruptured or herniated disc.

-There are several reasons why a lumbar torn disc might occur, but the main reason is age.
-The discs of cartilage in our spines begin to deteriorate as we grow older.
-The exterior wall of the disc is a tough layer of cartilage called the annulus fibrosus.
-The interior is a jelly-like material known as the nucleus pulposus.
-The disc begins to dehydrate over time, causing it to dry out and weaken.
-Meanwhile, the vertebrae above and below the discs continually exert pressure on them.
-This may shift the nucleus pulposus into the outer wall.
+There are several reasons why a lumbar torn disc can occur, but possibly the biggest factor is age.
+The discs in the spine, cushioning the vertebrae and allowing for movement, begin to deteriorate as we grow older.
+The exterior wall of the disc is a tough layer of cartilage and the interior is filled with soft jellylike material.
+The discs dry out over time while the surrounding vertebrae put pressure on them.
+This pressure can cause the center to push into the outer wall.
 The material might then cause the exterior wall to bulge into the spinal canal, causing a bulging disc.
-A torn disc forms when the annulus fibrosus tears or cracks, and the nucleus pulposus leaks into the spinal canal.
-Besides aging, other causes of a lumbar torn disc may include sustaining a traumatic injury to the back or neck, being overweight, standing and sitting with poor posture, and genetics.
+A torn disc forms when the wall tears or cracks, and the center leaks into the spinal canal.
+Being overweight, standing and sitting with poor posture and smoking can all speed up this process.
+Besides aging, other causes of a lumbar torn disc may include sustaining a traumatic injury to the neck or back.